Tara-Cloud/aws-cdk-tutorial/README.md

 Once we understand what the AWS CDK is all about, we will use our new CDK skills to deploy a website to the cloud!

-***Author's Note:***
-The intended audience for this tutorial is developers, cloud architects, and DevOps professionals who already have a basic understanding of cloud computing and have an existing AWS account.
-This tutorial also assumes a basic understanding of object oriented programming.

-I envision that this tutorial could be part one of a larger series where learners could eventually build out a full scale web application following the example architecture presented in the *CDK Project Structure* section of this document.

 **Estimated Time to Complete**: 10-15 min (not including prerequisites)

 ## The Power of CDK

-#TO-DO

 - security
 - cost savings